USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/configuration/styling/coloring/index.md

 ## Overview

 This interactive tutorial covers techniques to customize shell output for improved readability and organization by applying ANSI color codes and environment variables such as `LS_COLORS` and `GREP_COLORS`.
-You will learn how to colorize and highlight important information and enhance the visibility of different types of text output, such as differentiating file types, emphasizing matched patterns and distinguishing standard output from errors.
+You will learn how to colorize and highlight important information and enhance the visibility of different types of text output, such as differentiating file types, emphasizing matched patterns, and distinguishing standard output from errors.

-{% include overviews %}
+{% include overviews folder=1 %}

 ## Getting Started